kontent-ai/sample-app-net/README.md

 * For unpublished content, use `https://preview-deliver.kenticocloud.com/PROJECT_ID/items`.

 For more details about Kentico Cloud APIs, see our [API reference](https://developer.kenticocloud.com/reference).
+For details on how the preview functionality works in this app, see the [wiki](https://github.com/Kentico/cloud-sample-app-net/wiki/Preview-URLs-explained).

 ## Feedback & Contributing